 Once she retired from teaching, Joan adopted a rural life in which she raised animals that she sold.
 She was known to take in a whole array of strays which she nurtured back to health.
 She really enjoyed working her yard, feeding birds and growing flowers.

-When she died at age 71, she was survived by a close friend, three nieces residing in Chicago, and many great nieces and nephews.
+When she died at age 71 on April 12, 2003.
+She was survived by a close friend, three nieces residing in Chicago, and many great nieces and nephews.

 Contributed By: Helen Nordquist